mfelleisen/Fish/README.md

 The repository is derived from my Fall 2020 Software Development course.
 I have changed the code base in many respects to explore some "research-y" topics and reduce the test time.

 ### TODO

-- fix observers, xcall observers, otherwise the referee can crash when the observer crashes.
+- xcall observers, otherwise the referee can crash when the observer crashes.
   - closing the windows should shut down things
-  - use eventspace-thread better?

 - move the `trace` contract material into a branch.
 - develop a `trace` contract for the tournament managers.